-Energie AG's cost of capital accounting is subjected to on-going evaluation, and adapted as needed, taking current publications and expert opinions into consideration.
-Furthermore, against the background of the volatile financial market environment, the development of the cost of capital is continuously monitored.
-The Group WACC for the fiscal year 2017/2018 was 4.4% (previous year: 4.9%).
+This WACC method is subjected to on-going evaluation taking current publications and expert opinions into consideration.
+Adaptations are made as needed.
+Moreover, the costs of capital are continuously monitored against the background of a volatile financial market environment.
+The consolidated WACC value for the 2021/2022 fiscal year was 4.7% (previous year: 4.0%).

-By comparing ROCE or long-term Internal Rate of Return (IRR) and WACC, business units and projects are evaluated with regard to the generation of value added.
-Apart from strategic considerations, resources for future investments and acquisitions are allocated by prioritising projects exclusively on the basis of value-oriented criteria and methods (e.g. project-specific risk surcharges).
+In the Energie AG Group, in addition to strategic considerations, resources for future capital investments and acquisitions are allocated by prioritising projects exclusively on the basis of the presented value-oriented criteria and methods.